-All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff.
+- All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' 2024 which covers safeguarding information for staff. - Academy leaders, including the DSL and governors/trustees will read KCSIE 2024 in its entirety. - leaders and all Academy members of staff who work directly with children will read annex B of KCSIE 2024. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+A record of this confirmation will be kept by the DSL.

-- Academy leaders, including the DSL and governors/trustees will read KCSIE 2023 in its entirety. - Leaders and all Academy members of staff who work directly with children will read annex B of KCSIE 2023. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-List how and where this information is kept, for example, the Academy single central record. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+- It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
 All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the Academy Internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
-New staff will receive this training via the academy DSL and the Thrive platform.
-Volunteers will receive this via the DSL. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
-Pinnacle staff and agency staff will be asked to provide evidence of their own training.
-Academy procedures are shared via a leaflet given when they enter the site.

-- Online safety training for staff will be integrated, aligned and considered as part of the whole Academy safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This is achieved through briefings, internal CPD sessions, national college resources, external local authority training and regular child protection bulletins. - Ebbsfleet Academy recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape Academy safeguarding arrangements and child protection policies.
-This is done through regular inclusion meetings attended by the DSL team. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
+This will be delivered via CPD sessions, Twilight training and staff bulletins. - Online safety training for staff will be integrated, aligned and considered as part of the whole Academy safeguarding approach and wider staff training and curriculum planning.
+Training will form part of our professional development schedule. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will happen via staff briefing and bulletins. - Ebbsfleet Academy recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape Academy safeguarding arrangements and child protection policies.
+This will happen via weekly DSL meetings where we can share best practice and review safeguarding practice.
+The Trust Safeguarding Lead, Marla England will complete termly visits to review practices and procedures. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is delivered annually by the DSL in addition to safeguarding modules in the Trust training. - The DSL and Principal will provide an annual report to the Academy Board detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated. - The DSL and Principal will provide an annual report to the Academy Board detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.